-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to UK tax legislation, Health and Safety, and a range of industry specific legal requirements pertaining to the Company's licence to operate, including the Electricity Act 1989, and we considered the extent to which non-compliance might have a material effect on the regulatory financial statements.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to UK tax legislation, Health and Safety, and a range of industry specific legal requirements pertaining to Company's licence to operate, including the Electricity Act 1989, and we considered the extent to which non- compliance might have a material effect on the regulatory financial statements.
 We also considered those laws and regulations that have a direct impact on the regulatory financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the regulatory financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries and the risk of management bias in accounting estimates.

-INDEPENDENT AUDITORS' REPORT TO THE GAS AND ELECTRICITY MARKETS AUTHORITY (THE "REGULATOR") AND THE DIRECTORS OF BLUE TRANSMISSION LONDON ARRAY LIMITED CONTINUED
+INDEPENDENT AUDITORS' REPORT TO THE GAS AND ELECTRICITY MARKETS AUTHORITY (THE "REGULATOR") AND THE DIRECTORS OF BLUE TRANSMISSION LONDON ARRAY LIMITED (CONTINUED)